learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 Consider the following experimental settings for clinical trials of a new blood pressure medicine.

-In the context of controlled experiments, we often talk about the "control" group and the "experimental" or "treatment" group.
-In our drug example, the control group is the group given the placebo and the treatment group is given the actual drug.
-We are interested in the average difference in blood pressure levels between the treatment and control groups.
+In the context of controlled experiments, you will often see talk about the "control" group and the "experimental" or "treatment" group.
+In a drug test example, the control group is the group given the placebo and the treatment group is given the actual drug.
+Researchers are interested in the average difference in blood pressure levels between the treatment and control groups.

 >The 50 subjects in the control group have an average systolic blood pressure of 121.38 who have been given a placebo drug.